-Additional bedding Such as incontinence but limited to a maximum of £2.62 per week if the cost is in excess of £41.96 per year.
-Receipts of purchases.
-Need to be identified in the care assessment or support plan.
-Heating costs Your heating costs are higher due to your impairment and allowed if the amount is over and above the following fuel bills expected for the size of your property, as follows: Single in flat/terraced £1628.57 Couple in flat/terraced £2146.33Single in semi-detached £1729.78 Couple in semi-detached £2278.13 Single in detached £2106.32 Couple in detached £2773.52 Bills from your energy provider/ bank statements for a 12 month period.
+Additional clothing and footwear Expenditure on footwear over £45 per pair of specialist shoes (averaged over 1 year).
+For specialist clothing and frequent replacements - up to £8.40 per week - if good reason.
+Receipts of purchases Need to be identified in care assessment or support plan Heating costs Your heating costs are higher due to your impairment and allowed if the amount is over and above the following fuel bills expected for the size of your property, as follows: Annual Average fuel amounts: Flat/Terrace - single occupancy - $\pounds 2,130$ Flat/Terrace - couple/shared occupancy - $\pounds 2,810$ Semi-detached - single occupancy - $\pounds 2,260$ Semi-detached - couple/shared occupancy: $\pounds 2,987$ Detached - single occupancy $\pounds 2,752$ Detached - couple/shared occupancy $\pounds 3,631$ Bills from your energy provider/ bank statements for a 12 month period.
 Basic gardening Only considered where there is no other able bodied person is residing in the household or not provided by family.
 A maximum contribution of £163.64 per annum.
 Invoices or bills from the provider and identified in care assessment or support plan and not already provided by a Carers Budget.
 Basic cleaning Disability or condition prevents the person doing this themselves and only where there is no other able bodied person residing in the household or not provided by family.
-A maximum contribution up to £566.46per annum Invoices or bills from the provider and identified in care assessment or support plan and not already provided by a Carers Budget.
+A maximum contribution up to £1,300 per annum Invoices or bills from the provider and identified in care assessment or support plan and not already provided by a Carers Budget.
 Purchase and maintenance of equipment Equipment includes hoists, powered and turning beds, scooter/wheelchair and stair lifts.
 For wheelchair and mobility equipment these costs will be allowed net of any DLA mobility component received.
 Invoices or bills from provider (excluding any Council/NHS/DFG funding) and identified in care assessment or support plan.

-T Transport costs if necessitated by illness or disability (If transport is not provided by Adult Social Care or Health) Transport costs necessitated by illness or disability Including costs of transport to day services, over and above the mobility component of DLA or PIP if in payment.
-Discretion will be taken not to include these costs if a suitable cheaper form of transport e.g. council provided transport to day services is available but has not been used.
+Transport costs if necessitated by illness or disability (If transport is not provided by Adult Social Care or Health) Actual costs, net of any DLA Mobility received, or PIP Mobility received, if they are incurred solely or mainly due to disability and the needs are identified in the Assessment.
+Allow actual commercial costs (if reasonable) up to £28.40/week or more if evidence is provided.
+Allow payments to relatives if up to £14.20/week.
 Receipts or bills from provider and identified in care assessment or support plan.
-Chiropody Disability or condition prevents the person doing this.
-We can consider the actual cost up to a maximum of £3.99 per week or £23.92 every 6 weeks.
+Chiropody Actual cost up to a maximum £360 averaged over one year (equivalent to max £6.95/week), if NHS chiropody not available (based on 6 weekly visits).
 More than one invoice or bill from provider to evidence the customer is receiving this service on a 6 weekly basis and not as a 1 off session.
 Care assessment must identify restricted movement.
 Hair Washing Allowable where the customer is unable to wash own hair and hair wash is not part of the care package.
 We will consider the actual cost up to a maximum of £8.43 per week.
 At least 2 receipts for the service and identified in care assessment or support plan.
 Other Disability Related Expenses.
 Other Disability Related Expenses may be allowed with good reason and proof of costs.
 These will be at the discretion of the East Lothian Health and Social Care Partnership.
 Evidence and receipts of purchase.
 Evidence of need within care assessment or support plan.